 So The Attic Backpackers did not disappoint.
 We met some amazing people during our time here, which made our five nights fly by.

-There was a real sense of community and family, which is one of the best things you can find when you’re backpacking at any time of your life.
+There was a real sense of community and family, which is one of the best things you can find when you’re backpacking at any time of your life, even during the pandemic.
 There were always people hanging out in the social and common areas, and never a shortage of good conversations.

 Even if you’re traveling solo, it’s at these kinds of hostels where you find you’re never alone.
 We met a French girl documenting her journey with colorful sketches in her diary, an American lady who is training to participate in the weightlifting category at the next Olympics, and a German guy who quit his job to travel the world, but missed his flight back home to the tune of 600 euros!

 And that’s just scratching the surface!
 There was much more besides – and never a dull moment as a result.

 Which leads us nicely on to the evening gatherings, and as you might expect from such a hostel, there was always a spontaneous party.
 Hostel parties are a great way to meet and greet fellow guests, swap stories, pick up travel buddies, or generally get up to mischief if you’re that way inclined!
 Cez was more likely to continue the party into town, while Agness was content to be in bed before 10 pm – as per usual!

 But the hostel itself invites guests to go out and sample the Auckland nightlife, and they’re very helpful at finding the best spots, so you can paint the town red should you feel the need.
 Or take a leaf out of Agness’ book and stick to eye masks and earplugs!